What to Wear in Spain in Winter: By Region + Packing Tips

 Locals embrace the cold in style, and Madrid winter fashion is all about city chic.
 Think long wool coats, smart boots, and darker tones like navy, camel, and black.
 It’s polished, but never over-the-top.

-Don’t even think about skipping your hat, gloves, and scarf — you’ll need all three, especially in the evenings when temperatures drop sharply.
-And if you’re wondering how to spend those crisp winter days, here are some of my favourite things to do in Madrid when it’s cold.
+Don’t even think about skipping your hat, gloves, and scarf.
+You’ll need all three, especially in the evenings when temperatures drop sharply.

-💸 Money-saving tip: I skip trendy fast fashion and pick up high-quality thermals during Spain’s January rebajas (sales).
-You can get great prices on wool jumpers, coats, and boots — and it’s a more sustainable way to shop.
+I prefer to skip trendy fast fashion and pick up high-quality thermals during Spain’s January sales (rebajas).
+You can get great prices on wool jumpers, coats, and boots.

 What to Wear in Barcelona in Winter